Hamberfim/hamberfim/README.md

 <span style="white-space: nowrap;">I solve problems creatively in controlled, calculated, and organized ways.
 Deliberate in my planning, and I think before acting.
 I do my homework and have a high degree of curiosity about many areas.
 I enjoy learning for learning’s sake, and I become competent in the things I choose to learn.
 I am a strong stabilizing force on a team during high-pressure projects, a team player and I support the cause without hidden agendas. </span><br/><br/>
 <span style="text-align: left">
 ✨ Pursuing an AAS degree in Computer Information Systems. <br/>
-:sparkling_heart: Data Wrangling, Infrastructure Development, DevOps. <br/>
+:sparkling_heart: Data Wrangling, ETL, Infrastructure Development, Automation, DevOps. <br/>
 :orange_heart: Love Linux but work on Windows. <br/>
 <br/>
 :bulb: Obtained a Java Application Developer Certificate Spring 2020. <br/>